p-well/doubles_finder/README.md

 # File Dublicates Searching

-The purpose of the script is to find duplicated files in directory tree. <br/>
+The purpose of the script is to find duplicated files in directory tree.

+The workflow is as following:
-Script goes recursively into all nested folders and detects dublicates using file hash md5 sum.
-File with repeated hash is marked as duplication.
-From 2 files with the same hash those file will be marked as dublicate if it is stored deeper in folders tree. <br/>
+- Script goes recursively into all nested folders and detects dublicates using file hash md5 sum. <br/>
+- File with repeated hash is marked as duplicate.
+- From 2 files with the same hashes those file will be marked as dublicate if it is stored deeper in folders tree. <br/>

-File names are not taken into account - dublicates may have different names (the only files content matters).
+Note that files names are not taken into account - dublicates may have different names (the only files content matters).

 Pavel Kadantsev, 2018. <br/>
 p.a.kadantsev@gmail.com